Nawnghkio

 Approximately 2900 acre of land in the area were reclaimed and allotted to coffee growers in 1999–2000.

 Women of reproductive age (15-49) in Kyaukme and Nawnghkio have been targeted for improvement in reproductive health in the community in collaboration with Japan.
 A study mission was started in June 2004, with the project continuing for the period January 2005- December 2009.

+The town was seized by the Ta'ang National Liberation Army during fighting in June 2024 in the course of Myanmar's civil war.
+The Tatmadaw recaptured the town on 16 July 2025.